-

 The confusing story of Henry Hodges and Catherine Morris

-I remember years ago when I first researched my great-great-grandfather’s eldest sister, Catherine Morris, that I didn’t find her story particularly interesting.
-She married, had children, and then died.
-At first it was all rather dull and straightforward – or so … Continue reading
+I remember years ago when I first researched my great-great-grandfather’s eldest sister Catherine Morris that I did not find her story particularly interesting: she married, had children, and died.
+It was all rather dull and straightforward – or so it … Continue reading

 Posted in 1841 Census, 1851 Census, 1861 Census, 1871 Census, 1881 Census, 1891 Census, 1901 Census, 1911 Census, Archives, Bigamy, Birth, Death, Dymock, England, Genealogy, Gloucestershire, Herefordshire, Marriage